rundsk/dsk/docs/80_Architecture/API/Readme.md

 ### Filtering & Searching

-The `filter` endpoint support a special `wide` mode, which will yield more results for the cost of more false positives.
-The mode should be used if you feel the result sets are not large enough.
-It can optionally be enabled using a query parameter (i.e. `?q=foo&index=wide`).

 #### But how do `filter` and `search` differ?

 `filter` by default matches on all the node's "visible" attributes, it always